Josh's ESL

 5. Enthusiasm is contagious: Teach with passion (Booya!!! - Is that still hip?).

 6. People matter: Develop a good relationship with your students.
-Care for them, their goals, and their dreams.
+Care for them and their aspirations.

 8. Who is in charge?
 Promote learner autonomy by empowering the students to take control of their own language learning journey (especially important for adult students).